 By effectively executing their responsibilities at each stage, HR professionals contribute to creating a positive employee experience, promoting engagement and retention, and supporting the organization's overall success.

 In conclusion, the Employee Life Cycle is a comprehensive framework that encompasses the various stages and processes involved in an employee's journey within an organization, from recruitment to offboarding.
-It provides a structured approach to managing and optimizing the employee experience, with the goal of attracting, engaging, and retaining top talent.
+It provides a structured approach to managing and optimizing the employee experience, intending to attract, engage, and retain top talent.

 Understanding the Employee Life Cycle allows organizations to strategically plan and implement initiatives at each stage, ensuring that employees are effectively onboarded, developed, and supported throughout their tenure.
 It enables HR professionals and stakeholders to identify areas for improvement, address challenges, and make data-driven decisions to enhance employee engagement, satisfaction, and overall organizational performance.